 Innovating health and social care in rural areas

 The European Centre is concerned with all aspects of social welfare policy.
 Its purpose, as laid down in a series of formal Agreements under international law between the United Nations and the Federal Government of Austria as the Host Country, is to foster the collaboration between governments and organisations in the field of social welfare.
 Accordingly, the main tasks comprise the exchange of professional experiences, research, and the maintenance of relations between UN-European countries and institutions active in the field of social welfare.

 Innovative approaches can provide answers to economic and societal challenges such as demographic change, the current migration wave, and the unequal distribution of wealth.
-In order to improve European cohesion, the European Centre provides governments, international institutions, research institutes and civil society organisations of the Europe of 56 and in particular of EU (potential) candidate countries and the countries of the Eastern partnership with relevant know-how and advice for establishing or improving structures in the social welfare field, based on expertise drawn from the European Centre's empirical and comparative cross-national research.
+To improve European cohesion, the European Centre provides governments, international institutions, research institutes and civil society organisations of the Europe of 56 and in particular of EU (potential) candidate countries and the countries of the Eastern partnership with relevant know-how and advice for establishing or improving structures in the social welfare field, based on expertise drawn from the European Centre's empirical and comparative cross-national research.

 We bridge the knowledge and policy evidence between these countries and other countries of the UN European region (e.g. EU Member States).
 Specifically, the bridging function is based on three main pillars:

 - Knowledge transfer and public forum function